 Merit and need-based awards for study in particular Arabic-speaking countries and particular countries in the Indian Ocean region.

 - Exeter Scholarship

-Merit and need-based awards for study with the Exeter, U.K. exchange program.
+Merit and need-based award for study with the Exeter, U.K. exchange program

 Merit-based award for study at particular institutions in the U.K., with a preference for year-long study

 Merit-based grants for up to $2000 for students participating in the Bosnia, W&M Prague, or W&M St. Petersburg programs over the summer.

 Need-based award for a student committed to public service and cross-cultural understanding who is studying abroad for a semester.